Maharao

 Maharao is a variation on the Indian (mainly Hindu) royal title Maharaja, also meaning 'great king' in Hindi.
 It is composed of Maha- 'great' and the royal title Rao, a variation on Raja.

 Ruler title in British India

-Salute states (all in present India)
+Salute states

 The gun salutes enjoyed by princely states that acceded to the Dominion of India on 14 August 1947, included the following Maharaos: